ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/negative/made/index.md

 #### Can be tabled

-If a non-fatal is extant

-OR (

-	if a fatal is extant

-	AND

-	if the clock has NOT run out

-	AND

-	if the instrument has NOT already been rejected (either House)

-)

-AND

-if there is NOT a motion to refer extant
+If there is NOT a motion to refer extant

 AND